dohiam/Simpio/doc/pio_programming.md

 ```
 .config user_processor 0
+.config serial usb

     DATA SET "some test data."
     DATA WRITE
 ```

 This simple program uses some new instructions not previously discussed.
 Each user processor has a small amount of data area to hold a string (sequence of bytes).
 The first "DATA SET" instruction sets this data area to a given string.
 The second "DATA WRITE" instruction puts each byte of the string in the data area into the TX FIFO, one byte at a time.
 Note that this will take several cycles to complete, and many of the cycles it will be waiting for space in the TX FIFO to add another byte.
 So this "DATA WRITE" instruction will run concurrently with the other four parts of this example for most of the execution life of this overall example program.

+Note: the "serial usb" config line is only for assisting in moving to real hardware which is discussed in a later section.

 The PIO program to read the bytes looks like: